shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </div>
 </figure>

-Lauren is a researcher for the Department of Horticulture.
+Lauren is a Researcher for the Department of Horticulture.
 She earned her B.S. in Plant Science with a minor in Horticulture at the University of Minnesota-Twin Cities.
 She then earned her M.S. in Seed Technology and Business from Iowa State University.
 <br/>
 <br/>
 <br/>